 Types of clean electricity generation

-If we’re to switch to alternative forms of electricity generation, we need new technologies to replace coal and gas power stations (and more rarely, oil power stations).
+If we’re to switch to alternative forms of electricity generation, we need new technologies to replace coal and gas power stations.
 There are a number of technologies available, mostly renewable energy.
 These are so named because their supply is essentially infinite – the world is never going to ‘run out’ of wind.
 Non-renewable resources have a limited reserve.

 Renewables

 Onshore wind uses large turbines (pictured) to turn an electric generator.
-Onshore wind costs have plummeted recently, making it the cheapest form of power.
-However, it attracts some criticism in densely populated countries like the UK as lots of turbines near human settlements lead to complaints of visual impact.
+Onshore wind costs have plummeted over the years, making it the cheapest form of power.
+However, in densely populated countries like the UK as lots of turbines near human settlements can lead to complaints of visual impact.

-Offshore wind operates in the same way as onshore, and largely removes the complaints against onshore, as they are often barely visible from the coastline.
+Offshore wind operates in the same way as onshore, and largely removes complaints, as they are often invisible from the coastline.
 They are also much more efficient than their onshore counterparts, almost twice as much in some cases.

-Solar panels are a common sight in the UK, and unlike many other options on this list, are often installed in small numbers for individual homes.
-Solar is the most publicly popular energy technology in the UK, has no major visual or pollution issues, and costs are also tumbling.
-However, solar is one of the least efficient technologies here, especially in the UK, which is one of the cloudiest countries in the world.
+Solar panels are a common sight in the UK, and can be installed in large field arrays or in individual homes.
+Solar is the most publicly popular energy technology in the UK, has no major visual or pollution issues, and one of the cheapest forms of electricity generation.
+However, solar is less efficient in the UK than other, sunnier countries.

-An older technology compared to wind and solar, hydropower is clean, efficient and well proven, but the UK does not have much exploitable resource left, so the role of hydropower is limited.
+An older technology compared to wind and solar, hydropower is clean, efficient and well proven, but the UK does not have much exploitable resource left, so its future expansion is limited.

 Tidal